-Then there's that little chestnut of minute (down from 2021's 76%)

-- payment failure

-- high shipping fees

-- clunky sites, and

-- slow delivery.

-Thanks a latte!

-Given this, in 2022 the authors of the study estimate that the cost of cart abandonment could be as high as R26.621-billion.
+Then there's that little chestnut of cart abandonment.
+70% are pulling out from the sale at the last minute (down from 2021's 76%) and are mostly frustrated by payment failure, high shipping fees, clunky sites and slow delivery.
+Given this, this year the authors estimate that the cost of cart abandonment could be as high as R26.621 billion.

-When issues do invariably arise each).
-But human interaction truhelp them with their issues.
+When issues do invariably arise, consumers are still prone to turn to email and call centres first (21% each).
+But human interaction trumps even these traditional channels as consumers want a human to help them with their issue.

-While chatbots may be quicker only 17% would turn to chat as
+And while chatbots may be quicker in theory, in reality they can backfire.
+This is evidenced by the fact that only 17% would turn to chat as their first port of call.

-Thanks a latte!

-"It's clear from this fourth year of research that consumers are savvier about how to use all of online.
-This is from social media to chat platforms, in addition to web and app - all the while expecting better service and delivery," says Stewart.
+"It's clear from this fourth year of research that consumers are savvier about how to use all of online, from social media to chat platforms, in addition to web and app, all the while expecting better service and delivery.

-"They are beginning to dabble in new technologies while holding brands to account for their promises by reviewing products and services online before they buy offline.
-They indeed have all the power and can turn on a dime and switch brands instantly and spend elsewhere from the palm of their hands,"
+"They are beginning to dabble in new technologies while holding brands to account on their promises by reviewing products and services online before they buy offline.
+They indeed have all the power and can turn on a dime and switch brands instantly and spend elsewhere from the palm of their hands," concludes Stewart.

-concludes Stewart.